Simontagbor/BritishAirways-predictive-ML/README.md

 # BritishAirways-data-science

-This Project is a job simulation for the British Airways Data Science role.
+This Project was completed as part of a job simulation as A junior Data Scientist for British Airways.
 The Major task of the Job is to help British Airways Understand their customers better by looking at their booking behaviour.

 ### How to reproduce the results